 |22-27kg / 50-59lbs||String Tension Range:||21-26kg / 48-58lbs|

-If you are not sure whether you should get the Babolat Pure Drive or the Wilson Clash 100 as your new racket, then I have listed below some of my recommendations based on some typical player types.
+If you are not sure whether you should get the PD or the C100 as your new racket, then I have listed below some of my recommendations based on some typical player types.

-Before purchasing either of these two tennis rackets.
-I would recommend that you take advantage of one of the tennis demo programs provided by the big online tennis shops so that you can be sure that the racket suits your game.
+Before purchasing either of these two rackets, I would recommend that you take advantage of one of the tennis demo programs provided by the big online tennis shops so that you can be sure that the racket suits your game.

-In my opinion, both the Pure Drive and the Clash 100 would make great tennis rackets for beginners and intermediate tennis players as they both will help you generate good power and topspin on your shots.
+In my opinion, both the PD and the C100 would make great tennis rackets for beginners and intermediate tennis players as they both will help you generate good power and topspin on your shots.

 If you were to push me to pick one, I would probably go for the Clash 100 as its low stiffness rating is a big plus for me.

-More advanced tennis players will probably opt for the Pure Drive as the extra bit of weight and control you get with the Pure Drive will be more suited to players who like a bit more control from their racket.
+More advanced tennis players will probably opt for the PD as the extra bit of weight and control you get with it will be more suited to players who like a bit more control from their racket.

-The Clash 98 racket may be a bitter fit for advanced players looking for a more arm friendly racket that still provides a good amount of control.
+The Wilson Clash 98 may be a bitter fit for advanced players looking for a more arm friendly racket that still provides a good amount of control.

 One Handed Backhand Players